 For our pre-verbal learners we work towards developing shared attention skills so that pupils can enjoy a weekly sensory story performance and daily story time.

-For our learners with emerging language skills we teach systematic phonics following Little Wandle Letters and Sounds Revised daily.
+For our learners with emerging language skills we teach phonics following Little Wandle Systematic Synthetic Programme daily.

 We assess phonics continually throughout the teaching process.
 Pupils not making expected progress are identified and access planned catch up activities.